How to Remove and Prevent Skin Tags on Dogs

 - When cutting, make sure to begin at the base to ensure full removal of the skin tag.

-- After removal, it is important to stop bleeding and bandage the wound.
-Place an antiseptic solution or antibiotic cream on the wound.
-Place two tablespoons of flour or cornstarch on wound.
+- After removal, it is important to stop the bleeding and put a bandage on the wound.
+Place an antiseptic solution or antibiotic cream on the area to prevent infection.
+If there is too much bleeding, place two tablespoons of flour or cornstarch on wound.
 This serves as a coagulant to stop the blood flow.
 Bleeding should cease within a few minutes.

-necessary to cauterize the newly-cut area for two seconds.
-Make sure to do this for two to three times to stop bleeding and make sure that the tag does not grow back.
+It may be necessary to cauterize the newly-cut area for two seconds using a cauterizing pen or a small soldering iron.
+Make sure to do this for two to three times to stop bleeding and to ensure that the tag does not grow back.
+Be sure not to burn other areas of the skin.
+Handle cauterizing tools properly.
+If you feel uncomfortable or not confident about using it, better to skin this process and just manage the bleeding best way you can.
 Finally, cover the area with a gauze or bandage.

 Tying the Tag

-This method takes longer and can cause your dog discomfort.
-Take care to be sure your dog does not bite or lick the tied tag, as this can cause infection.
+This method is only recommended for types of skin tags that are protruding, or hanging on the skin by a small thread of flesh.
+Take note that this method takes longer and can cause your dog discomfort, especially if the location of the tag is in an area of the body that can be easily scratched.
+Be sure your dog does not bite or lick the tied tag, as this can cause infection.

-- Use a muzzle mask or cone-shaped collar to prevent your dog from licking or biting the tag.
+- Once you have tied the tag successfully, use a muzzle mask or cone-shaped collar to prevent your dog from licking or biting into it.

 What to Avoid